Frequently Asked Questions About Water Filtration

 What is Reverse Osmosis?

 Reverse Osmosis commonly referred to as R.O. is used to remove solids and impurities from water.
-It is done through membrane technology and can be enhanced with carbon filtration if used for drinking water purposes.
+It is done through membrane technology and can be enhanced with carbon water filtration if used for drinking water purposes.
 In reverse osmosis, water is typically pre-treated for heavy sediment removal, scale prevention and chlorine removal.
 This will extend the life of the membrane which is the heart of the system.
 Pre-treated water enters the membrane capsule.
 Water pressure (called osmotic pressure in technical terms) forces the water against the membrane.
 Any molecule that is the size of a water molecule or smaller will pass through the membrane, (permeate or product water) anything larger is retained on the back side of the membrane (concentrate or reject water).
 Because the product water is produced at a much slower rate than the flow required, the water is sent to a storage system.
 It will remain there until the water is demanded from the consumer.
 The reject water and its impurities are sent to the drain or is used for other purposes where quality water is not needed.
 When product water is desired, it is pumped or pressurized by hydro pneumatic tanks to its source.
-Many reverse osmosis systems will provide additional carbon filtration at this point to “polish the water” just before it reaches its final destination.
+Many reverse osmosis systems will provide additional carbon water filtration at this point to “polish the water” just before it reaches its final destination.

 Reverse Osmosis is effective in the removal of impurities and minerals and can be used in most cases where distilled water is required.
 Laboratory grade water for hemodialysis and injection are always produced through some form of reverse osmosis process.
 Reverse Osmosis is commonly used in the aerospace industry to recycle human waste in space stations.
 Personal yachts up to giant Navy aircraft carriers use Reverse Osmosis to produce seawater into drinking water.
 Many consumers believe you need the essential minerals that have been removed from the water through R.O.
 It is the belief of most nutritionists it is better to drink water that has been purified.
 A simple but truthful analogy is “you get more essential minerals from one baked potato than you do from a bathtub full of municipal water.”